SAFETY FIRST

 TUV Certified in accordance with UL 2849

 Meeting the TUV Rheinland Standard, in accordance with UL 2849, assures consumers that Aventon Electric Bikes have been certified to meet critical electrical and fire safety standards.
-For more information on TUV certification, please visit out article Taking Care of Your Ebike Battery: The Ultimate Guide, or access Aventon’s public TUV Certification listings here.
+For more information on TUV certification, please visit our article Taking Care of Your Ebike Battery: The Ultimate Guide, or access Aventon’s public TUV Certification listings here.

 However, there may be differences in regulations and restrictions depending on the class of ebike you are riding.
 Class 1 and Class 2 ebikes are generally allowed on bike paths and multi-use trails where other bicycles are allowed.
 Class 3 ebikes may be subject to additional regulations, such as requiring a helmet or having a speed limiter.